Pokémon: 1998–2000: International expansion

-North America

 "When we started this project in Japan, one of the first things I was told was that this kind of thing would never appeal to American audiences.
 They said, 'Because the characters are in a very Japanese style, you cannot sell them to Americans'.
 So from the very beginning, I never thought there would be an English version.
 Now, it's just as popular in the United States [as in Japan], and I realized that we shouldn't always believe the opinions of conservative marketers."